zardosht/linux_notes/linux_notes.md

 * XFree86
 * X11 == X Window System; The X protocol has been at version 11 (hence "X11") since September 1987
-* X.Org System: thre reference implementation of X11
+* X.Org System: the reference implementation of X11
 * X is an architecture-independent system for remote graphical user interfaces and input device capabilities.
 Each person using a networked terminal has the ability to interact with the display with any type of user input device.
 * Unlike most earlier display protocols, X was specifically designed to be used over network connections rather than on an integral or attached display device.
 X features network transparency, which means an X program running on a computer somewhere on a network (such as the Internet) can display its user interface on an X server running on some other computer on the network.
 The X server is typically the provider of graphics resources and keyboard/mouse events to X clients, meaning that the X server is usually running on the computer in front of a human user, while the X client applications run anywhere on the network and communicate with the user's computer to request the rendering of graphics content and receive events from input devices including keyboards and mice.
 * The fact that the term "server" is applied to the software in front of the user is often surprising to users accustomed to their programs being clients to services on remote computers.
 Here, rather than a remote database being the resource for a local app, the user's graphic display and input devices become resources made available by the local X server to both local and remotely hosted X client programs who need to share the user's graphics and input devices to communicate with the user.